a-rustacean/html-template-scraper/README.md

 ## Installation

-You have two options to install the HTML Template Scraper:

-### 1. Downloading from GitHub Actions Artifacts

-If you prefer a pre-built version of the SVG Icon Extractor, you can download it from the GitHub Actions artifacts.
 Follow these steps:

-1. Go to the [Actions](../../actions) tab in the repository.
-2. Select the latest successful workflow run.
-3. In the workflow run details, navigate to the "Artifacts" section.
-4. Download the artifact.

-### 2. Building from Source

-If you want to build the HTML Template Scraper from source, follow these steps:

-1. Make sure your have rust installed on your machine.
+1. Make sure you have rust installed on your machine.
 2. Clone this repository to your local machine.
 3. Navigate to the project directory.
 4. Run the provided installation script: